 The ongoing body of work titled, “Shelly Seashore” is a selection of Shel Silverstein poems from Where the Side Walk Ends and old nursery rhymes.
 The photographs are adapted directly from illustrations like Sleeping Sardines and interpreted from rhymes like Sing a Song of Sixpence.
 These impossibly odd scenarios were constructed and photographed as though they were reported sightings.
 Currently I am working on a series titled, Robert Koons.
 While testing the chemical corrosion of tomato acid on foil, I imagined Jeff Koons having a fictional cousin named Robert and dumped the science experiment all together.
 The mammoth, shiny, multi-colored balloon animal sculpture’s belonging to Jeff are arguably his most recognizable pieces.
-I make work as Robert might, constructing low-tech mimics using aluminum foil, covering basic objects like lawn chairs and tomatoes on the vine.
+I make work as Robert might, constructing low-tech mimics using aluminum foil, covering basic objects like lawn chairs, bows and tomatoes on the vine.
 He is seen as a small town hero in a community blind to the celebrity of Jeff.
-The photographs are taken as though the sculptures were discovered by teens trespassing onto Robert’s property under the cover of darkness.
+The photographs are taken as though the sculptures were deserted on his property and rediscovered by trespassers.

 – CV available upon request –